-There are a lot of directions for how to do the work, these are suggestions to help the CSI figure out the best way to get through their scene and hopefully make your job easier.
-Here are links regarding the forensic field and in general and specific to a subject.
-It is going to be imperative for your resilience and longevity in the field to find ways that work best for you and find ways to make your job easier and take steps out of your day.
+Here are links and sources for the forensic field.
+It is going to be imperative for your resilience and longevity in the field to find ways that work best for you and find ways to make your job easier by taking steps out of your day.
 If you can keep many of your habits routine, you can focus your active thoughts on the scene you are processing and provide a better outcome.
 Don’t stress out on scene.

 ONLINE ON-SCENE ELECTRONIC RESOURCES